Part of the complete guide to understanding addiction

 Is Adderall Legal?

-As mentioned above, it is fully legal for a doctor or healthcare provider to prescribe Adderall if needed, but deviating from the regulations imposed on prescribing and obtaining Adderall is illegal.
-People who have been prescribed Adderall may not get a refill prescription for 30 days (in most cases), and prescription shopping (going from one doctor to another to get more of the same medication) is a serious offense.
+Yes, Adderall is legal when prescribed by a doctor.
+However, deviating from the regulations imposed on prescribing and obtaining Adderall is illegal.
+People who receive an Adderall prescription may not get a refill prescription for 30 days (in most cases), and prescription shopping (going from one doctor to another to get more of the same medication) is a serious offense.
 Additionally, selling the medication to a friend or stranger or giving the medication to someone else has serious legal implications.

-Though Adderall is not a narcotic, if you or your loved one are taking a higher-than-prescribed dose of Adderall or are taking Adderall without a prescription, be aware that there are many long-term adverse physical, emotional, and psychological effects.
-The sooner you reach out for help and start drug detox treatment, the more damage you can prevent.
+Though Adderall is not a narcotic, if you or your loved one are taking a higher-than-prescribed dose of Adderall or are taking Adderall without a prescription, be aware of the many long-term adverse physical, emotional, and psychological effects.
+The sooner you reach out for help and start drug detox and rehab treatment, the more damage you can prevent.